geneweb/geneweb.github.io/source/geneweb-lib/index.md

 ### Buff

 Module that defines extenisable buffer and auxilarry functions to store charcacters and strings and get buffer's content.
 The reason to define this module instead of using standard [Buffer](https://docs.ocaml.pro/docs/LIBRARY.stdlib@ocaml-base-compiler.4.10.0/Stdlib/Buffer/index.html) module is that its
-storing functions are more simple to use as an argument to the recursive functions over strings that are very common throughout Geneweb library.
+storing functions are more simple to use as an argument to the recursive functions over strings that are very common throughout GeneWeb library.

 ### Name